will-s-205/fcc-boilerplate-project-exercisetracker/README.md

 Based on user stories from [freeCodeCamp.org](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker).
 App stores user data in the database.
 Adds exercises and tracks them by calling logs.
 Additionally app utilizing filter feature.
 ## Goal
-App created as a part of the efforts to learn and practice Web Services
+App created as a part of the efforts to learn and practice APIs, MongoDB, JSON